eduvpn/documentation/IRMA_AUTH.md

 * `port`: The port on which the server can be found
 * `url`: The URL on which the server can be found
-* `email`: If the email address is specified, you will be subscribed to receives updates about any IRMA software or ecosystem changes.
-If you do not want the updates, change the line to `no_email: true`
 * `disclose_perms`: The attributes the application that uses the specified `key` are allowed to disclose
 * `auth_method`: Specifies the authentication method